REUTERS WORLD NEWS OUTLOOK

 PYONGYANG - North Korea holds a special parliamentary session during which new leader Kim Jong-un is expected to be given a top title that consolidates his grip on power.

-ISTANBUL - Iran and six world powers hold talks on Tehran’s disputed nuclear programme.
+ISTANBUL - Iran and six world powers expected to meet for a round of talks over Tehran’s disputed nuclear programme.

 CARTAGENA, Colombia - The Sixth Summit of the Americas (to April 15).

-BEIJING - Tunisian Foreign Minister Rafik Abdessalem visits China (to April 18).
+BEIJING - Tunisian Foreign Minister Rafik Abdessalem to visit China (to April 18).

 WASHINGTON - G24 (Intergovernmental Group of Twenty-Four on International Monetary Affairs and Development) Committee of the Whole.

-BRUSSELS - EU Council President Van Rompuy meets U.N.
-Secretary General Ban Ki-moon (1230).
+BRUSSELS - EU Council President Van Rompuy to meet U.N.
+Secretary General Ban Ki-Moon (1230).

 EAST TIMOR - Presidential election (SECOND ROUND).